tiby312/broccoli-project/README.md

+### NOTE

+Do not use this crate yet!
+Instead you the older version of this crate: dinotree_alg

 ### Overview

 This crate hopes to provide an efficient 2D space partitioning data structure and useful query algorithms to perform on it in a hopefully simple cohesive api.